alem-shaimardanov/macro_data_portal/parsers/README.md

 3. Run `fill_in_non_json_tables.py` to fill in all tables except taldau_values table;
 4. Run `fill_in_json_tables.py` to fill in taldau_values table with the values from Taldau.

+Sequence of running the files to load data from Trading Economics:
+1. Make sure you've installed `scrapy` in your machine;
+2. Change directory to `trading_economics`;
+3. In that directory, type: `scrapy crawl gdp -o gdp.json`.
+(This will load GDP of Asian countries from Trading Economics into `gdp.json` file)

 - If you want to drop tables from the database, run `drop_tables.py` file.